-As you might have read already in the Audio Buses Tutorial , sound is sent to each bus via an AudioStreamPlayer node.
+As you might have already read in Audio buses, sound is sent to each bus via an AudioStreamPlayer node.
 There are different kinds of AudioStreamPlayers.
 Each one loads an AudioStream and plays it back.

-This is a variant of AudioStreamPlayer but emits sound in a 2D positional environment.
+This is a variant of AudioStreamPlayer, but emits sound in a 2D positional environment.
 When close to the left of the screen, the panning will go left.
 When close to the right side, it will go right.

 Similar to AudioStreamPlayer2D, an Area can divert the sound to an audio bus.

 Unlike for 2D, the 3D version of AudioStreamPlayer has a few more advanced options:

 Godot allows for 3D audio streams that enter a specific Area node to send dry and wet audio to separate buses.
 This is useful when you have several reverb configurations for different types of rooms.
 This is done by enabling this type of reverb in the Reverb Bus section of the Area’s properties:

 At the same time, a special bus layout is created where each area receives the reverb info from each area.
 A Reverb effect needs to be created and configured in each reverb bus to complete the setup for the desired effect: